SunnyDeng/azure-content-dede/articles/active-directory-b2c/active-directory-b2c-devquickstarts-web-api-dotnet.md

 		// We don't care which policy is used to access the TaskService, so let's use the most recent policy string mostRecentPolicy = ClaimsPrincipal.Current.FindFirst(Startup.AcrClaimType).Value;

-		// Here you ask for a token using the web app's clientId as the scope, since the web app and service share the same clientId.
+		// Here you ask for a token by using the web app's clientId as the scope, because the web app and service share the same clientId.
-		// AcquireTokenSilentAsync will return a token from the token cache, and throw an exception if it cannot do so.
+		// AcquireTokenSilentAsync will return a token from the token cache and throw an exception if it cannot do so.
 		AuthenticationContext authContext = new AuthenticationContext(authority, new NaiveSessionCache(userObjectID));
 		result = await authContext.AcquireTokenSilentAsync(new string[] { Startup.clientId }, credential, UserIdentifier.AnyUser, mostRecentPolicy);